arunkumar9t2/compass/README.md

 #### Streams via Flow

-Compass provides extensions for easy conversions of queries to `Flow` and confirms to basic threading expectations of a `Flow`
+`Compass` provides extensions for easy conversions of queries to `Flow` and confirms to basic threading expectations of a `Flow`
 * Returned objects can be passed to different threads.
 * Handles `Realm` lifecycle until `Flow` collection is stopped.

 ```kotlin
 val personsFlow = RealmQuery { where<Person>() }.asFlow()
 ```
 Internally `asFlow` creates a dedicated `RealmDispatcher` to run the queries and observe changes.
 The created dispatcher is automatically closed and recreated when collection stops/restarted.
-By default, all `RealmResults` objects are copied using `Realm.copyFromRealm`
+By default, all `RealmResults` objects are copied using `Realm.copyFromRealm`.

 ##### Read subset of data.